By Shanon Roberts, on 13 October 2023

 In this article, we’re examining 3 different buyer persona examples (B2C, B2B, and Non-Profit) and reviewing how you can create your own buyer personas.
-Check out the video below for a quick tutorial, or keep reading.
+Check out the video below for a quick tutorial!

 How to Create a Buyer Persona

 There are three major steps to creating a buyer persona.
 Even though buyer personas are semi-fictitious representations of people, the data must always be based on real people and their experiences.
-The most important thing you have to do is gather information and properly organize it and assess it all.
+The most important thing you have to do is gather information, properly organize it, and assess it all.

-Use your database to find and conduct interviews that will give you a better understanding of your situation.
+Use your database to conduct interviews that will give you a better understanding of your customers.
 Ask your current customers, potential leads, and connections in your professional network for interviews.

 In the interviews, ask questions that will allow you to truly get a complete understanding of the customer, why they use and enjoy your product, their experience with the sales process, and their demographic information.
 In our free downloadable template pack below, we’ve attached a guide that has over 30 questions you can ask in your interviews.

 After you’ve conducted your interviews take time to analyze all of the qualitative data you’ve gathered.
 Do you see any common themes or patterns?
-Where are the similarities between your interviews and how can you group them?
+Where are the similarities and how can the interviews be grouped?
 What is the common demographic information?
 What are the most frequently repeated goals and pain points?
 Finding patterns and grouping them properly will allow you to begin conceptualizing your different buyer personas.

-Now that you’ve organized and analyzed the data, it’s time to finally use it.
-Using a visual guide, create your buyer personas.
-I recommend designing your buyer personas so that they are visual and easy to understand, like in our templates.
-Add a photo, nickname, age, and all of the most important data points organized by different sections.
+Now that you’ve organized and analyzed the data, it’s time to finally put it to use.
+Create your buyer personas by using a visual guide, like our templates.
+Add a photo, nickname, age, and all of the most important data points organized into different sections.

 3 Examples of Buyer Personas